fjolublar/internet/python_thoughts.md

 - When applying the guideline would make the code less readable, even for someone who is used to reading code that follows this PEP.
 ```

+Autoformatting can make the code base less readable and more difficult to work with.

 Autoformatting would remove the need to ask the team and come up with a style that works for the team.

 I would heighly recommend to watch this presentation [Beyond PEP 8](https://www.youtube.com/watch?v=wf-BqAjZb8M) from Raymond Hettinger, on the the core python developers.